innopolis-devops/labs/README.md

 1. Stop the app by using `Ctrl+C` in the terminal.

+### Endpoints

+1. `/` - root path, used to get current time in Moscow

+1. `/visits` - used to get the time when the root path `/` was accessed by the client

+1. `/metrics` - used to get metrics

 ## Unit Testing

 1. Make sure that you are in the application directory: